nickvourd/Supernova/README.md

 ### About Dynamic Variable Name

-Dynamic variable name is employed to insert the desired variable name for the shellcode payload and the exported decryption function.
+Dynamic variable name is employed to insert the desired variable name for the shellcode payload.
 This approach imparts dynamism to the output code by incorporating variables, thereby enhancing the code's copy-and-paste utility.

 Use dynamic variable name with `-v` switch and provide your preferred value.